Ko Mākou Moʻolelo

 Kumu Pa’a

-The mission of Ka Malu a Waʻahila is to foster a safe, therapeutic space for our kānaka maoli (Native Hawaiian) students, faculty, and staff within the University of Hawaiʻi at Mānoa, born from the acknowledgment of historical and intergenerational trauma, to cultivate healing pathways that elevate the behavioral health of the lāhui.
+The mission of Ka Malu a Waʻahila is to utilize an indigenous-informed lens to foster belonging for all students, faculty and staff at the University of Hawaiʻi at Mānoa to elevate the behavioral health of the lāhui.i.

 An abundant, vibrant, and psychologically resilient lāhui